 An application may be made for a free or a reduced price lunch for any student attending the Yorktown Central School District who qualifies under the terms of the Federal Income Eligibility Guidelines.

 Application forms can be obtained from the Principal or from the District website.
-All applications are reviewed on an annual basis and should be filed at the beginning of each school year.
-If changes occur in household size or income which make a child eligible for the program, application may be made during the school year.
+All applications are reviewed at the beginning of each school year and then as received throughout the school year.
+If initially found not eligible and changes occur in household size or income, a subsequent application may be made during the school year.
 Students that receive food assistance, Medicaid assistance, or are classified as homeless or foster children, are directly certified by the county and no application is necessary

 2. Standards of Eligibility